 Tax on Income of Individuals

-The personal income tax in Albania provides for a progressive taxation scale, providing reduced rates for low-income earners and increased rates for high-income earners.
-This is aimed at ensuring social justice and income redistribution.
+The personal income tax in Albania provides a scale for progressive taxation.
+In the case of this scale, there are reduced rates for low-income earners and increased rates for high-income earners.
+This is supposed to work within the principle of social justice and the redistribution of incomes.

 Social Contributions and Real Estate Taxes

-Social contributions remain a significant element of the tax system, providing funding for the social protection system.
-Property and land taxes are also adapted to stimulate the development of the real estate market and optimise the use of land resources.
+Social contributions remain one of the substantial tax components, having the role of financing the system of social protection.
+Property and land taxes are also planned in such a way as to stimulate the real estate market, as well as to develop the use of land resources.

 Digitalisation of Tax Administration

-Albania is actively introducing digital technologies into tax administration in an effort to simplify tax planning, declaration and payment.
-This includes the introduction of electronic declaration and payment systems, as well as improved access to tax information for taxpayers.
+Currently, Albania is introducing digital technologies of tax administration with the view to simplifying the process of tax planning, declaration, and payment.
+This covers establishment of electronic declaration and payment systems and better access to tax information for taxpayers.

 Taxes in Andorra 2024